-As you look how to manage your resources more effectively, the key is to strategically target your promotional dollars to maximise the ROI.
-Each sales person needs to be much more strategic on where they allocate their limited resources.
-This involves building customer specific plans based on factors such as existing business and potential business and holding sales people accountable to executing their plans.
+As you look at how to manage your resources more effectively, the key is to strategically target your promotional dollars to maximise the ROI.
+Each salesperson needs to be much more strategic on where they allocate their limited resources.
+This involves building customer specific plans based on factors such as existing business and potential business and holding salespeople accountable for executing their plans.

 Feel free to comment on the article above or post a question to other sales executives